Stage & film actress

 Acting is an immersive fulfillment for her, and, regardless of her successes and failures - she always gets back for more.
 Stubborn enough to be relentless, she believes in intrinsic values of infinite heartfulness and goodness that extends far beyond ourselves.
 Her paragons are people who reach the deepest parts of their soul only to reveal themselves again.

-This juicy quince is 5"7' tall and weighs about 119 lbs.
+Dunja (a Serbian name and word for quince) is 5"7' tall and weighs about 119 lbs.
 The color of her eyes is green and she has brown hair.

 Classically trained, Dunja has played roles from Shakespeare all the way to modern novelists, working in renowned Serbian repertory theaters, on and off auditoriums, as well as in dozens of contract/recurring roles for daytime and primetime TV.

-Starting off as a lead role in stage play "Who Still Eats Bread and Soup" as well as a supporting role in popular TV show "Emergency Room", Dunja propelled towards demanding plays from Sophocle, Chekov and Carballido, earning her the first prize at a pillar event of Belgrade's theatre festivals "Dani Danila Lazovica" in 2016.
+Starting off as a lead role in a stage play "Who Still Eats Bread and Soup" as well as a supporting role in popular TV show "Emergency Room", Dunja propelled towards demanding plays from Sophocle, Chekov and Carballido, earning her the first prize at a pillar event of Belgrade's theatre festivals "Dani Danila Lazovica" in 2016.